View Curtis Snyder's Obituary on SOMDNews.com and share memories

 |

+Curt loved his career, golfing, boating, and generally being outdoors.
+He also coached his children in whatever sport they played and was an avid Virginia Tech Hokie fan.
+An active church member, he attended the LaPlata United Methodist Church and First UMC of St. Charles, Missouri, where his membership began in 1972.
+More than anything, he adored his grandchildren and was very active in their lives and spoke often of their pursuits and accomplishments with much joy.

-A veteran of the United States Army and a graduate of Virginia Tech, he is survived by his wife, Eleanor Snyder; sons, Curtis Samuel "Sam" Snyder (Vickie), Steven Aaron Snyder (Amy), Daniel James Snyder (Monica) and Mason Snyder Garner (Yvette Nageotte); daughters, Mary Beth Norris (Jon) and Kendall Sorenson-Clark (Greg); brothers, Ralph E. Snyder and John S. Snyder; and 12 grandchildren.
-Preceding him in death were his parents, his former wife, Alice Roach Snyder, and a grandson, Justin Talmadge Norris.
+He is survived by his wife, Eleanor Snyder; sons, Curtis Samuel "Sam" Snyder (Vickie), Steven Aaron Snyder (Amy), Daniel James Snyder (Monica) and Mason Snyder Garner (Yvette Nageotte); daughters, Mary Beth Norris (Jon) and Kendall Sorenson-Clark (Greg); brothers, Ralph E. Snyder and John S. Snyder; Grandchildren, David, Sarah, Gavin, Emily, Alison, Raymond, Jonathan, Aaron, Delaney, Mia, Jacob and Danica.
+Preceding him in death were his parents, his former wife (Alice Roach Snyder), mother of Sam, Steven, Daniel, and Mary, and a grandchild, Justin Talmadge Norris, son of Mary and Jon Norris.

 Published in The Maryland Independent on Apr.
 10, 2020